-List all purchases made during 2004 from out-of-state companies.
+List all purchases made during 2005 from out-of-state companies.

-Column A Column B Column C

-Description of personal property purchased from out-of-state Date of

-Purchase(s) Purchase Price

-Magazine subscriptions:

-Mail order purchases:

-Internet purchases:

-Other purchases:

-1. Total purchase price of property subject to the sales/use tax

-2. Sales/use tax: Multiply line 1 by .06 (6%)

-3. Sales tax previously paid on the above items (up to 6% per item) plus other t offset use tax, attach explanation

-4. Total amount due: Subtract line 3 from line 2.
-Carry to Form IT-20, line 23. is negative, enter zero and put no entry on line 23 of the IT-20
+Column A Column B Column C Description of tangible personal property purchased from out-of-state Date of Purchase(s) Purchase Price Magazine subscriptions: Mail order purchases: Internet purchases: Other purchases: 1.
+Total purchase price of property subject to the sales/use tax 1 2.
+Sales/use tax: Multiply line 1 by .06 (6%) 2 Sales tax previously paid on the above items (up to 6% per item) plus othe offset use tax, attach explanation 3 Total amount due: Subtract line 3 from line 2.
+Carry to Form IT-20, line 23. is negative, enter zero and put no entry on line 23 of the IT-20 4

-Schedule CC-20 - College and University Contribution Credit for Line 24 Column A - Name of Indiana College or University (List charitable contributions) Column B Date Column C Amount Given 1.
-Total contributions to Indiana colleges and universities 2.50% of line 1 or \$1,000, whichever is less 3.
+Schedule CC-20 - College and University Contribution Credit for Line 24 Column A - Name of Indiana College or University (List charitable contributions) Column C Amount Given 1.
+Total contributions to Indiana colleges and universities 2.
+50% of line 1 or \$1,000, whichever is less 3.
 Enter adjusted gross income tax for tax period from line 22 4.
 10% of your Indiana adjusted gross income tax (multiply line 3 by .10) 5.
 Credit - Lesser of line 2 or line 4 (enter here and on line 24 on Form IT-20)

-Indiana Department of Revenue Allocation of Nonbusiness Income and Indiana Non-Unitary Partnership Income
+Indiana Department of Revenue Allocation of Non-business Income and Indiana Non-unitary Partnership Income ningAA/ 2005 and EndingBB/